labgem/PPanGGOLiN/docs/user/Installation.md

 ### Install with conda (recommended)

-The recommended way of installing PPanGGOLiN is to do it using conda.To use it you need to add the conda channels that store the dependencies as such :
+The recommended way of installing PPanGGOLiN is to do it using conda.
+To use it, you need to add the conda channels that store the dependencies as such:

 ```
 conda config --add channels defaults ;